 Are you tired of glancing in the mirror and seeing an unflattering hump on your neck?
-Ready to break free from the dreaded hunchback look with help from some exercises?
+Ready to break free from the dreaded hunchback look with some exercises?
 Well, then, you've reached the right place!

 These six targeted exercises are easy enough for beginners but powerful enough for even advanced fitness pros who want more out of their workout routine.

-What is a Neck Hump?
+What Is a Neck Hump?

 Poor posture can come at a cost, both physically and mentally.
 If you find yourself chronically slouching with your back bent forward, it is unflattering and puts extra stress on the back muscles.

 If you have neck hump you may also experience these symptoms:

 - Upper and lower back pain

 Enhance neck strength, improve posture, and alleviate pain with the DMoose Neck Head Harness.
 Experience comfort and durability for effective neck training.
 Shop now!

 Here are some causes of neck hump that can help you correct these mistakes and get back to your regular neck.